SalikaThilakarathne/salikathilakarathne.github.io/_posts/2015-05-15-jogashima.md

 ---

-This blog is with image galleries, some by me and some by K.
+This blog is with image galleries, some clicked by me and some by K.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">